AnaBondiguel/Project-Prioritization-Client-2/README.md

 Hosting:

-- Heroku to host the back end content
+- Heroku and Railway to host the back-end content
-- Netlify to host the front end content
+- Netlify to host the front-end content

 # R2.Write well designed code that: